-- Enhance the natural flavor of foods by adding onions, garlic, herbs, spices, citrus fruits or citrus juices, and vinegars in place of some or all the salt. - Make your own salt-free seasoning blend at home. - Avoid seasonings that contain the word salt like onion salt and garlic salt. - Choose onions or garlic powder and sodium-free herbs blends. - Roast, sear, sauté, braise and grill to bring out the natural flavors of foods.

-Drain and rinse canned foods such as beans, tuna, and vegetables in a strainer and cook them in fresh water (instead of the canned fluid) to remove some excess sodium.
+- Enhance the natural flavor of foods by adding onions, garlic, fresh or dried herbs, spices, citrus fruits or citrus juices, and vinegars to replace the sodium. - Make your own salt-free seasoning blend at home. - Avoid seasonings that contain the word "salt" like onion salt and garlic salt. - Choose onions or garlic powder and sodium-free herbs blends. - Roast, sear, sauté, braise and grill to bring out the natural flavors of foods. - Drain and rinse canned foods such as beans, tuna, and vegetables in a strainer and cook them in fresh water (instead of the canned fluid) to remove some excess sodium.